 What is the Pregnant Workers Fairness Act (PWFA)?

 The Pregnant Workers Fairness Act (PWFA) significantly advances the fair treatment of expectant mothers in the workplace.
 This law requires employers to provide reasonable accommodations for employees or job applicants experiencing limitations due to pregnancy, childbirth, or related medical conditions unless these accommodations cause undue hardship for the employer.
+(In other words: PWFA is primarily an accommodation law.)

 In essence, the PWFA is about fostering a supportive work environment that recognizes the unique challenges faced by pregnant workers and helps them thrive both personally and professionally.